IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 Look at [quote-backend/src/test/java/application/QuoteTests.java](quote-backend/src/test/java/application/QuoteTests.java) to see the tests for the backend application.

-(As long as the communication between the two apps is not too hard to set up, it might be good to do a build and manual deploy to local docker here....showing that you now have a regular Docker image.
-Then the next exercises can concentrate on the specifics about deploying to OCP)
+> TODO: Look into using docker compose to show communication between the two apps is not too hard to set up.
+It might be good to do a build and manual deploy to local docker here, showing that you now have a regular Docker image.
+Then the next exercises can concentrate on the specifics about deploying to OpenShift)